CLI Reference

 Commands

-Sovrium has two commands.
+Sovrium has four commands.
 If no command is specified, start is used by default.

 sovrium start